Zuza Epicenter, Mozambique

 - Help implement Microfinance Programs.
 The ultimate objective of our Microfinance Program is to gain government recognition and operate as a licensed saving and credit cooperative (SACCO) or Rural Bank.
 Owned entirely by community members, the Rural Bank then provides the entire epicenter community with sustainable access to savings and loan facilities.

 - Facilitate self-reliant food banks.
-In Africa, The Hunger Project empowers people to create, stock and manage their own food banks at the community level, which helps stabilize day-to-day food prices in local markets during times of crisis.
+In Africa, our goal is to empower people to create, stock and manage their own food banks at the community level, which helps stabilize day-to-day food prices in local markets during times of crisis.

 Make change happen.
 Invest in people.